This post outlines how to watch IPTV on Roku.

 - Cost savings: Most IPTV services cost significantly less than traditional cable packages while offering similar or better channel lineups.

-- Flexibility: Watch live TV anywhere with internet access, pause and rewind live broadcasts, and access on-demand libraries.
+- Flexibility: Watch live TV anywhere with internet access, pause or rewind live broadcasts, and access on-demand libraries.

 - No contracts: Many services offer month-to-month subscriptions without long-term commitments or early termination fees.